 CSS and add a card component to build it.
 The user reception was positive.
 Search page views increased by 11% and click-through to property pages increased by 3% from these changes alone.
 My work paved the way for their future.

 After the release of the design system, I was able to design and test 3 versions of updated search filters.
 This work only took 2 months.
 The design support post hand-off was minimal.
 Our documentation was thorough and communication was at an all time high.

 I ran front-end code literacy workshops for the user experience team.
 I wanted to share what I learned and fill the gaps in communication across the whole team.
 I mentored designers who wanted to take their prototyping skills to the next level.
 It was important to remove the inefficiencies between departments across the whole team.
 I built capacity for the design team as a result of these workshops.

 —Sean Thompson, Senior Designer at Trulia (2013)Susan was an extremely strong and creative colleague during my time working with her at Trulia.
 She led several key initiatives at Trulia, including the creation of Trulia’s first web-based component library.
 That initiative involved collaborating with an external team over many months, and championing the work internally to encourage adoption across the organization.
 That work resulted in greater product consistency and a stronger voice for design at Trulia.

 I'm not looking for new work.

 If you're a fellow design leader, I'm open to sharing notes.

-If you're a woman/enbie of color in tech, I'll try to help.
-This includes advice on design education, breaking into tech, and compensation.
+If you're a woman/enbie of color, I'll try to help.
+This includes advice on education, breaking into tech, and the dark art of compensation.

 If you're a conference organizer, I'm taking inquiries for 2019.
-I'm interested in speaking about design leadership and breaking down complex problem spaces for end users.
+I'm working on a talk about designing systems for complex products.